edbzn/blog/content/blog/layout-components-angular/index.md

 export class AppComponent {}
 ```

-Then we need to declare routes at top level.
+Then we need to declare top level routes.
 Note that lazy loading is used to improve initial load performance.

 ```ts
 import { Route } from '@angular/router';